-When only an easement is needed, permanently or temporarily, a grant of easement, which describes the easement and sets forth the compensation to be paid, is prepared.
+When only a temporary easement is needed, a grant of easement, which describes the easement and sets forth the compensation to be paid, is prepared.
+All easements shall state a specific purpose in accordance with the Highway Design Manual (HD 1301.3.1 to 1301.3.2).
+All permanent easements shall be in perpetuity.
 This signed agreement may be used in the same manner as a deed to obtain payment.